Goals for Goal Setting:

 • Yet, goals often remain rigid (e.g., 10,000 steps/day), despite more nuanced tracking data and research on how to set novel goals

-• This can lead to goals are misaligned to people’s needs, abilities, or contexts.
+• Without development on how to better support goal setting, this can lead to goals are misaligned to people’s needs, abilities, or contexts.

 • Examining goal support in personal informatics opens new paths for design and research.